 One of the nice things about Moss Point is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Moss Point in 2010 was $21,075, which is wealthy relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,300 for a family of four.
+The per capita income in Moss Point in 2018 was $25,965, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
+This equates to an annual income of $103,860 for a family of four.
 However, Moss Point contains both very wealthy and poor people as well.

 Moss Point is a very ethnically-diverse city.
 The people who call Moss Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moss Point residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Moss Point include Irish, German, English, and Scots-Irish.
+Important ancestries of people in Moss Point include African, German, English, Irish, and Italian.

 The most common language spoken in Moss Point is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.